Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments

 \subsubsection{Hidden-variable representation of outcomes}

-In our EPR--Bell-type experiment, the initial conditions are generated as follows.
+In our EPR-Bell-type experiment, the initial conditions are generated as follows.
 We first draw a point $(r,\theta)$ uniformly on the unit disk.
 This point is then transformed to obtain the initial conditions $(z_A(t=0),z_B(t=0))$ that determine the dynamics.
 The transformation, via the bijection $F$, is

 Sampling the initial conditions according to $|\boldsymbol{\Psi}_{1}(z_A,z_B,0)|^2$ is thus equivalent to uniformly sampling points on the unit disk.
-These points, which determine the entire dynamics of our system, can be regarded as the hidden variables of our problem.
+These points parameterize the hidden-variable configuration space and fully determine the outcome through the deterministic dynamics.
 They are equivalent to the particle positions, since $F$ is a bijection between the disk and $\mathbb{R}\otimes\mathbb{R}$, the space of particle positions.

 Quantum equilibrium then corresponds to a uniform distribution on this disk: drawing a point uniformly on the disk and transforming it via $F$ is equivalent to sampling initial conditions according to $|\boldsymbol{\Psi}_{1}(z_A,z_B,0)|^2$.
-Since pilot-wave theory is deterministic, each set of initial conditions (i.e., each pair of hidden variables) is associated with a unique outcome of the experiment.\\
+Since pilot-wave theory is deterministic, each set of initial conditions (i.e., each pair of hidden variables) is associated with a unique outcome of the experiment.

-In the next section, we (randomly) place points representing initial conditions for our EPR--Bell experiment on the unit disk.
+In the next section, we (randomly) place points representing initial conditions for our EPR-Bell experiment on the unit disk.
 We then solve the dynamics for each of these points, exactly as in the preceding sections.
-We color each point according to the outcome associated with the initial condition that it represents.\\ We thus represent the four possible outcomes of the experiment $(+_A,+_B)$, $(+_A,-_B)$, $(-_A,+_B)$, and $(-_A,-_B)$ by coloring the points associated with the corresponding initial conditions (see Fig.~\ref{fig:disks_outcomes}).\\
+We color each point according to the outcome associated with the initial condition that it represents.